cimug-org/cim-compare/README.md

 To use **cim-compare** on a system with a dual 32-bit and 64-bit Sparx EA installation (e.g. EA 15.x and EA 17.x) you will need to have a configuration similar to the following:

 ```
-C:\cim-compare\cim-compare-1.3.0.jar  (the latest release downloaded from https://cim-compare.ucaiug.io)
+C:\cim-compare\cim-compare-1.3.0.jar  (the latest  downloaded from https://cim-compare.ucaiug.io)
 C:\cim-compare\ea15\SSJavaCOM.dll  (copied from "C:\Program Files (x86)\Sparx Systems\EA15\Java API")
 C:\cim-compare\ea15\SSJavaCOM16.dll  (copied from "C:\Program Files (x86)\Sparx Systems\EA15\Java API")
 C:\cim-compare\ea16\SSJavaCOM.dll  (copied from "C:\Program Files\Sparx Systems\EA16\Java API")
 C:\cim-compare\ea16\SSJavaCOM16.dll  (copied from "C:\Program Files\Sparx Systems\EA16\Java API")
 ```
 Of importance is for each installation's set of DLL files to be located in their own directory.
-This will allow for the ability to isolate where Java looks for its COM Modules based on release.
+This will allow for the ability to isolate where Java looks for its COM Modules based on the specific release of Sparx EA.

 Following is a set of command lines based on the above example configuration.
 The first illustrates comparison report generation for 32-bit `.eap` files and the second for 64-bit `.qea` files.